keon/algorithms/report.md

 ### Reading documentation

 Amanda spent less than half an hour reading documentation whilst searching for a suitable issue/project.
+Bastien spent about 3 hours to read about the algorithms and about 1 hour reading Python documentation when writing code.

 ### Configuration and setup